e271828e/Flight.jl/docs/notes/design/framework_design.md

 broken in the current C172 model by a filter state, exactly the explicit break §5.4 prescribes.
 Evidence that reject-loops matches domain practice rather than fighting it.

+### 11.2 Torture tests for the §5.2 interfaces: `PistonEngine` and the FCS PID cascade

+Two components were transliterated to validate the decoder interfaces before adoption.

+**`PistonEngine`** (piston.jl:310-449) — mode enum with three flow regimes, four table lookups, two embedded continuous PI compensators, boolean transitions, argument-threaded `fuel_available`:

+- The compensator paths (`idle`, `frc`) are pure functions of the engine's own state (`ω`), so their complete PI laws — outputs *and* state derivatives — evaluate in `g_s1`.
+(The alternative factoring, compensators as child components of an engine assembly, also schedules cleanly from the core's stage-1 ports.)
+- `g_s2` runs the lookup chain and the mode branch once; `f` is a three-field copy (`ω̇`, `ẋ_idle`, `ẋ_frc`).
+Under the orthodox split, `f` would reproduce essentially the whole `f_ode!` body — four lookups and the mode branch — ×4 RK stages per step.
+- `f_step!`'s transitions become Tier-1 events with mixed predicate/threshold guards
+  (§2.1); `fuel_available` becomes an ordinary port (state-derived at the fuel system, hence stage-1 — no loop).
+- Forced publications: none — everything `f` reads was already in `PistonEngineY`.

+**`PID`** (control.jl:431-471) and the C172X FCS — the discrete side's representative:

+- The current update entangles outputs and next state by construction (`y_i = x_i`: this tick's integral-path output *is* the updated integrator state).
+Under §5.2 the law runs once in `g_s2`, publishing paths, saturation and the updated states;
+  `h` is a three-field copy.
+Under the orthodox split, `h(z, u, t)` would reproduce the entire law per compensator per tick.
+- **Discovered latent delay.** The FCS chains anti-windup: outer compensators take `sat_ext` from the inner LQR's `sat_out` (c172x_ctl.jl:332,345,...).
+Wired naively, this is a *genuine* tick-domain algebraic loop (`outer.output → inner.input → inner.sat_out → outer.sat_ext → outer.int_halted →
+  outer.y_i → outer.output`), which the build correctly rejects.
+Today's code escapes it only through hand-managed call order: the outer loops read the LQR's `sat_out` *before* the LQR updates, silently consuming the **previous tick's** value — a unit delay that exists nowhere in the code, only in statement ordering.
+Under this design the fix is one visible wire: connect `outer.sat_ext` to the inner compensator's stage-1 port for the previous saturation (`sat_out_0`, published by the identity decoder).
+The delay becomes an explicit property of the wiring.
+(The loop and its fix are formalism-independent; the framework's contribution is refusing to let the ambiguity through, and the decoder's is having the delayed value already on a port.)

+Both components passed without blockers, with zero publications forced beyond current practice — the empirical basis for §5.2's claim that derivative/output overlap is the domain norm and the decoder matches the codebase's grain.

 ---

 ## 12. Decision log (condensed)